-Global equities have been on a strongly rising trend since the global financial crisis in 2008, notwithstanding some setbacks, most notably the shock from the Covid-19 pandemic.
-March 2020 featured the sharpest fall in share market history and was followed by a strong rebound reflecting unprecedented monetary and fiscal stimulus through 2020/2021.
+The very strong investment returns of recent years reversed sharply in the first half of 2022.
+Global equities had been on a strongly rising trend since the Global Financial Crisis in 2008.
+March 2020 featured the sharpest fall in share market history but was followed by a strong rebound reflecting unprecedented monetary and fiscal stimulus through the 2020/2021 financial year.
+That reversed from late 2021, however, as monetary stimulus from world central banks was withdrawn and interest rates rose sharply in the face of rising global inflation.

-The Fund returned a record 28.9% in the year to June 2021, net of investment management fees and before tax, far in excess of the (negative) -3.6% return for New Zealand Government Bonds.
-Since inception, the Fund's return is 2.2% pa above New Zealand Government Bonds, as shown in Table 1 below.
+The Fund returned -3.7% in the year to 30 June 2022, net of investment management fees and before tax, still far in excess of the (negative) -10.3% return of New Zealand Government Bonds.
+Since inception, the Fund's return is 2.4% pa above New Zealand Government Bonds, as shown in Table 1.

-Table 1 Total Fund Return - Summary
+Table 1 - Total Fund Return - Summary